 The Future of Healthcare is Predictive

-US healthcare is broken and there’s now an even greater imperative to reinvent how disease is identified and managed, and how care is produced and delivered.
+US healthcare is broken and it may be that with a slowdown in therapeutic development, there’s a greater imperative and opportunity for digital health solutions to help fix our system.
+To reinvent how disease is identified and managed, and how care is produced and delivered.

 The future of healthcare is remote/ decentralized